 International students studying this program on campus are required to enrol full time to comply with their student visa requirements and complete their study in the standard minimum program duration.
 International students requiring enrolment advice should review the program plan corresponding to the semester and year of commencement and can contact their Program Advisor at ProgramAdvice@newcastle.edu.au

 For all combined programs and in accordance with the Program Management Procedure Manual - Coursework, the core and minimum requirements for each single degree component must be met in each combined program.
-Consideration is given to overlapping courses and/or content where applicable, but to also ensure that accreditation is not compromised.
+This has been done economically, exploiting overlaps where possible, so that accreditation of either program is not compromised.

-In the Bachelor of Civil Engineering (Honours)/ Bachelor of Surveying (Honours) program, students are required to complete 400 units, which is comprised of:
+The Bachelor of Civil Engineering (Honours)/ Bachelor of Surveying (Honours) is a five year program, students are required to complete 400 units, which are comprised of:

 - 20 units of design core corses; and